hcsalmon1/Chess-Engine-Test/README.md

 The original code was in CPP where I made everything in one big function and was testing loads of versions.
 For that reason the code is very messy and not clean at all.
 I made a "clean code" version that I put in the C# folder.
-This is where the code extracted into functions and made clearer.
+This is where the code is extracted into functions and made clearer.
 However this approach is slower, as function calls have a cost.

 I normally don't code this way.
 I extract functions and hate over nesting.
+I also rarely use else and prefer early returns.
 I only did it here to maximize performance.

 Another reason why I didn't extract functions and refactor is because you create the most amount of bugs imaginable with a project like this.
 One small flaw in logic and you can break the entire thing: